-Popular ways to connect with the Scala community include mailing lists, chat rooms, user groups, and conferences.
+Popular ways to connect with the Scala community include forums, chat rooms, local user groups, and conferences.

 The community is also the source of many libraries, tools, and other resources around Scala.